+Do you feel committed to your partner—and still disconnected?
 Have the frustrating parts of life: scheduling, getting things done as a couple, driven a wedge between you?
-This is a common issue when one partner has ADHD and the other does not.
+This is a common issue in relationships when one partner has ADHD and the other does not.

 In particular, when a person has undiagnosed ADHD, they are at greater risk for misunderstandings in relationships.
 This blog explains why undiagnosed ADHD often undermines intimacy and emotional closeness.
-By the end of this post, you’ll understand the actual reasons ADHD affects intimacy—and how to transform frustration into connection instead of distance.
+By the end of this post, you’ll understand the actual reasons ADHD affects intimacy—and how ADHD testing and counseling can help you transform frustration into connection instead of distance.

 Being someone’s co-worker is one thing.
-But being their partner in life, that’s another.
+But being a life partner, that’s another.
 Intimate relationships highlight our quirks.
 When spouses have different brain functions, it can lead to frustration and misaligned expectations in daily life.

 The non-ADHD partner may find it easier to stay organized.
 At the same time, the ADHD partner might not notice the mess.
 Over time, you felt bad about saying anything.
 Suddenly, you resent your partner for not closing the cabinet doors.